Thursday, January 23, 2014

 Tamayo never looked toward Gaddis' mother, two brothers and two other relatives who watched through a window.

-There were several dozen police officers and supporters of the slain patrolman were revving their motorcycles outside of the prison before witnesses were let inside the death chamber.
+Several dozen police officers and supporters of the slain patrolman revved their motorcycles outside the prison before witnesses were allowed into the death chamber.
 Tamayo selected no witnesses of his own.

 "A little bit of my shredded heart is feeling better," the officer's mother, Gayle, said.